Not finding what you want? Call, email, chat with or visit a UK Reference Librarian who will be glad to help you.

 In your papers, you are required to use scholarly (also called peer-reviewed) academic sources.
 Here are six successful strategies for finding such sources (they may be books, book chapters, or articles in academic journals).

-Your text book: Often, the topic of your presentation is mentioned briefly in a textbook.
+Your textbook: Often, the topic of your presentation is mentioned briefly in a textbook.
 In the back of that textbook, the author usually supplies notes with bibliographic citations.
 The notes run by page numbers: in other words, if you want further information on something that the author talks about on page 158 of his book, find the number 158 in the notes section at the back of the book.
 You will see that there are four entries for page 158, and three of these make references to published works (the references have a last name and a year).
 You can then look up the full bibliographic citation to this published work in the bibliography of the book.
 With this full citation, you have sufficient information to begin to track down the book.

-Library Databases: Go to Academic Search Premier or Anthropology Plus on the Libraries' website.
-Click on "databases", then type in Academic Search Premier or Anthropology Plus.
+Library Databases: Go to Academic Search Complete or Anthropology Plus on the Libraries' website.
+Click on "databases", then type in Academic Search Complete or Anthropology Plus.
 Select either of the two listings that come up (they are both the same), then when you get to the search screen, do a keyword search on whatever topic that interests you.
 This will turn up articles that you can then find in the library or download right then and there.